LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 Welcome to Beginning Programming: JavaScript!

 In order to succeed in this class, you will need access to a computer that can run a code editor like [Visual Studio Code](https://code.visualstudio.com/) (pretty much any computer can) and have a good internet connection.
 You must  devote at least 12 hours a week to learning activities.
-This includes 4  hours participating in Zoom live class streams or viewing recordings,  and at least 8 hours studying and working on your own.
+This includes 4  hours of in-person class, Zoom live class streams, and at least 8 hours of lab time plus studying and working on your own.
+(If you are unable to participate during class time you can watch recordings of the Zoom sessions.)

 Next, read [First Steps](https://classes.lanecc.edu/mod/book/view.php?id=2334923&chapterid=146643), and then *let's have fun writing code!*